clintsrc/routine-saga/docs/cicd.md

 ```

 ### Create a Minimal View
-- The production environment requires a minimal view to serve as the default page.
+- The production environment requires a minimal view to serve as the default page (
+    similar to a react component).
 Add one to the core/urls.py file:
 ```python
 ...